This post contains affiliate links. Learn More

 Sun and Water Requirements for Growing Beets

-Beets enjoy full sun and like to receive about one inch of water every week.
+Beets enjoy full sun and like about 1 inch of water per week.
+Make sure they don’t get too much moisture, as it can affect the growth.

 This means your beets can be prepared about 6-7 weeks before your last frost date, as long as you’ve selected a full-sun location in your edible garden.